ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/README.md

 # ALIGN: Hierarchical Analog Placer and Router Flow

 ## Brief description
+The Hierarchical Placer and Router Flow automatically generates layouts for constraints-based analog designs.
+There are four components in the flow:
+* _Hierarchical Database (HD)_, which stores the data of hierarchical analog designs and constraints.
-The Hierarchical Placer and Router Flow automatically generates layouts for constraints based analog designs.
-There are four components in the flow, Hierarchical Database (HD), Common Centroid Capacitor (CCC) Placer and Router (P&R), Analog Placer and Analog Router.
-HD stores the data of hierarchical analog designs and constraints.
-CCC P&R generates common centroid layout for capacitor array when necessary.
-Analog Placer handles geometrical constraints, such as symmetry, and alignment constraints.
-Analog Router handles routing constraints, such as symmetry, shielding and parallel routing constraints.
-The analog router is composed of global router, detailed router and power router.
+* _Common Centroid Capacitor (CCC) Placer and Router (P&R)_, which generates common centroid layout for capacitor array when necessary.
+* _Analog Placer_, which places the hierarchical blocks and handles geometrical constraints, such as symmetry, and alignment constraints.
+* _Analog Router_, which handles routing constraints, such as symmetry, shielding and parallel routing constraints, and is composed of global router, detailed router and power router.

 <img align = "center" width="90%" src="Flow.png">

 ## Software description